sqweelygig/supercool-servers/README.md

 ### Priorities

+* The system must be able to model the thermal changes of a room.
 * A technician should have information on an example server room available.
+* A technician must be able to generate a business-oriented report.

+### Done

+* A technician must be able to gather thermal observations of a server room.
 * A technician must be able to input a baseline thermostat schedule.
 * A technician must be able to input an electricity tariff schedule.
 * A technician must be able to generate an optimised thermostat schedule.
-* A technician must be able to generate a business-oriented report.

-### Develop

-### Done

-* A technician must be able to gather thermal observations of a server room.

 ### Qualitative